ogarod/speedgrapher/README.md

 ```cpp
 speed_grapher->AddDataPoint(data_point, progress, caption);
 ```
-The color theme for the SpeedGrapher is highly customizable.
+The color theme for the SpeedGrapher is easily customizable.
 You use `SetStyleAttribute()` to change particular style attributes for a SpeedGrapher instance.
 The default style attributes are defined in `speedgrapher.cc`
 ```cpp
   style_dict_ = {
       {BACKGROUND_BRUSH_COLOR, "#fff"},